myrontuttle/kizlar-agha/README.md

 - [ ] Chat conversations in scenarios
 - [ ] Text To Speach (TTS)

-It contains the following features: LLMs, information extraction, chat, rag & evaluation.
+It contains the following features: LLMs, chat & evaluation.
 It uses LLMs (local or cloud), streamlit & Promptfoo as an evaluation and redteam framework for your AI system.

 | Test embeddings                                       | Test chat                                            |